KeepCrispy/BlueWyvern/README.md

 # BlueWyvern

-This POC tool is designed to detect a wide range of obfuscated code, including potentially malicious code, and to profile common patterns across multiple files.
+This POC file integretiy monitoring tool is designed to detect a wide range of obfuscated code, including potentially malicious code, and to profile common patterns across multiple files.

 credit goes to Panagiotis Chartas for his [PowerShell-Obfuscation-Bible Research](https://github.com/t3l3machus/PowerShell-Obfuscation-Bible)